braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/uninstall_tracking.md

 # Uninstall tracking for iOS

-> This article covers how to configure uninstall tracking for your iOS application, and how to test to ensure that your app does not take any unwanted automatic actions upon receiving a Braze uninstall tracking push.
+> This article covers how to configure uninstall tracking for your iOS application, and how to test so that your app does not take any unwanted automatic actions upon receiving a Braze uninstall tracking push.

 Uninstall tracking utilizes background push notifications with a Braze flag in the payload.
 For more information, see [uninstall tracking][6] in our user guide.